Councils & Committees

 Appointed by the Board of Directors, the Chamber’s Executive Committee is comprised of the Officers and experienced Board members representing different industry sectors.
 The Executive Committee shapes Chamber policies and programs and recommends them to the Board.

 This committee plans and runs the Chamber’s annual Business Expo.
-This group develops marketing materials, recruits speakers and develops the messaging.
+This group develops marketing materials, recruits speakers, and develops the messaging.
 Contact Tameika G Miller at firstname.lastname@example.org to join.

 The Finance Committee meets once a month to review the monthly financial statements and develop the annual budgets.